Raabi91/moonraker-telegram/README.md

 ## switching to virtualenv

-i am switch python to virtualenv so you have to adjust now once the moonraker updatet manager because something has changed
+i am switch python to virtualenv (for better support at moonraker update manager) so you have to adjust now once the moonraker updatet manager because something has changed

 https://github.com/Raabi91/moonraker-telegram/blob/master/docs/FAQ.md#how-to-set-up-updatet-manager-from-moonraker